-Between 28th August 2009 and the end of the reporting period, ultrasonic surveying was not possible from transmitters 2 to 8 (inclusive) due to an equipment malfunction.
+Between the start of the reporting period and 4th November 2009 ultrasonic surveying was not possible for transmitters 2 to 8 (inclusive) due to an equipment malfunction.
 The malfunction was rectified on 4th November 2009 following onsite troubleshooting by SKB staff supervised remotely by an ASC engineer.
 AE triggering has been performed throughout the monitoring period.
 Figure 1-2 shows a time-line of when surveys and AE triggering occurs.

 Figure 1-2.
 Time-line showing the periods when the acquisition system was operational.
-Ultrasonic survey coverage was not available for transmitters 2 to 8 after 28^{th} August 2009.
-The malfunction was rectified on 4^{th} November 2009 after the end of the reporting period.
+Ultrasonic survey coverage was not available for transmitters 2 to 8 before 5th November 2009.
+The malfunction was rectified on 4th November 2009.